prometheus-eval/prometheus-vision/docs/index.markdown

 ## Multimodal Feedback Data

 The <span class="sys-name">[Perception-Collection](https://huggingface.co/datasets/kaist-ai/Perception-Collection)</span> dataset is targeted for fine-grained multimodal feedback generation.
 Each instance consists of 5 input components: an instruction, a real-world image, a response to evaluate, a customized score rubric, and a reference answer.
-Based on this, an evaluator VLM is trained to generate a language feedback and a score decision.
+Based on this, an evaluator VLM is trained to generate a language feedback and a score decision on a scale of 1 to 5.

 {: .sys-img}
 ![perception_collection](/assets/img/prometheus_vision_components.svg)

 We collect 5K real-world images sampled from the [COCO dataset](https://cocodataset.org/#home) and the [MMMU benchmark](https://arxiv.org/abs/2311.16502).
-Then, we augment the data manually and using GPT-4V through 4 stages:

-{: .text-left}
-1. Hand-craft 50 seed score rubrics
-2. Brainstorm and refine 15K fine-grained score rubrics
-3. Augment 30K instructions and reference answers related to the score rubric
-4. Augment 150K responses and language feedback for training
+Then, we augment the data in a 4-stage process: (1) hand-craft 50 seed score rubrics, (2) brainstorm and refine 15K fine-grained score rubrics, (3) augment 30K instructions and reference answers related to the score rubric, and (4) augment 150K responses and language feedback for training.
+From stage 2 to 4, we prompt GPT-4V to generate the data.
+We ensure that the generated score rubric aligns with the image and that there is no length bias in responses across the score range.

-{: .img-right}
+{: .sys-img}
 ![perception_collection_stats](/assets/img/perception_collection_stats.png)

-We also release a held-out test set of the <span class="sys-name">Perception-Collection</span> called <span class="sys-name">[Perception-Bench](https://huggingface.co/datasets/kaist-ai/Perception-Bench)</span>.
+We also release a held-out test set of the <span class="sys-name">Perception-Collection</span> called <span class="sys-name">[Perception-Bench](https://huggingface.co/datasets/kaist-ai/Perception-Bench)</span>, which contains 500 instances and a single score rubric for each instance.

 <br/>